alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_03/03_02_NoQSL_1-MongoDB/03-146/03-146_MongoDB-1_Installing-LINUX-MongoDBAtlasAWS.md

 test>
 ```

+****

-# MongoDB Atlas at Amazon AWS Cluster setup
+# 2) MongoDB Atlas at Amazon AWS Cluster setup

 This part of the guide provides an outline on how to set up and connect a MongoDB Atlas cluster on Amazon AWS, for the moment, free of charge.

-Once configured, it can be accessed from:
+Once configured, this action can replace the "Mongod" daemon installed system-wide as it can be accessed through a wide range of methods:

 - The local shell in Terminal.
 - The official MongoDB WebGUI framework, from the AWS panel.